junxit/us-congress-bills-111/metadata.md

 - 2009-06-19 — Committee on Ways and Means discharged.
 - 2009-06-19 — Committee on Ways and Means discharged.
 - 2009-06-19 — Placed on the Union Calendar, Calendar No. 90.
+- 2009-06-26 — Amendment (A002) in the nature of a substitute offered by Mr. Forbes. (considered: CR H7672-7680; text: CR H7672-7674)
+- 2009-06-26 — Amendment failed by House: On agreeing to the Forbes amendment (A002) Failed by recorded vote: 172 - 256 (Roll no. 476).
+- 2009-06-26 — Considered under the provisions of rule H. Res.
+587. (consideration: CR H7471-7686)
+- 2009-06-26 — DEBATE - Pursuant to the provisions of H.Res.
+587, the House proceeded with 30 minutes of debate on the Forbes amendment.
+- 2009-06-26 — DEBATE - The House proceeded with three hour of debate on H.R.
+2454.
+- 2009-06-26 — House amendment not agreed to: On agreeing to the Forbes amendment (A002) Failed by recorded vote: 172 - 256 (Roll no. 476).
+- 2009-06-26 — House amendment offered
+- 2009-06-26 — House amendment offered
+- 2009-06-26 — House amendment offered/reported by : Amendment (A002) in the nature of a substitute offered by Mr. Forbes.(considered: CR H7672-7680; text: CR H7672-7674)
+- 2009-06-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-26 — On agreeing to the Forbes amendment (A002) Failed by recorded vote: 172 - 256 (Roll no. 476).
+- 2009-06-26 — On passage Passed by recorded vote: 219 - 212 (Roll no. 477). (text: CR H7471-7619)
+- 2009-06-26 — Passed/agreed to in House: On passage Passed by recorded vote: 219 - 212 (Roll no. 477).(text: CR H7471-7619)
+- 2009-06-26 — Roll call votes on amendments in House
+- 2009-06-26 — Rule H. Res.
+587 passed House.
+- 2009-06-26 — Rule provides for consideration of H.R.
+2454 with 3 hours of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+In lieu of the amendment recommended by the Committee on Energy and Commerce now printed in the bill, an amendment in the nature of a substitute consisting of the text of H.R.
+2998, modified by an amendment printed in part A of this report shall be considered as adopted.
+- 2009-06-26 — Rules Committee Resolution H. Res.
+587 Reported to House.
+Rule provides for consideration of H.R.
+2454 with 3 hours of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+In lieu of the amendment recommended by the Committee on Energy and Commerce now printed in the bill, an amendment in the nature of a substitute consisting of the text of H.R.
+2998, modified by an amendment printed in part A of this report shall be considered as adopted.